jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-While this can be scripted and the script can be checked into source control (a definitive plus) the same as the application code, you sill need to create matching Regions on the client, for which there is no assistance provided by VMware GemFire or Pivotal Cloud Cache.
+While this can be scripted and the script can be checked into source control (a definitive plus) the same as the application code, you sill need to create matching Regions on the client, for which there is no assistance provided by [vmware-gemfire-name] or Pivotal Cloud Cache.

 This is why `@EnableClusterAware` will help you be much more productive